Navigating Reimbursement Declarations: Is It Ethical to Provide a No-Entitlement Letter?

 hrm_ns@gsfcltd.com

-There are 2 aspects to your question.
-First aspect is about her entitlement, for which her appointment letter needs to be referred.
-The second aspect is that yes, some of the government organisations do ask for such kind of undertaking from the employees to prevent one single family from having two times benefits.
+There are two aspects to your question.
+The first aspect is about her entitlement, for which her appointment letter needs to be referred to.
+The second aspect is that yes, some government organizations do ask for such an undertaking from employees to prevent one single family from having double benefits.
 If a spouse receives benefits, the other spouse will not.
 Therefore, ask the lady to compare the benefits provided by her and her husband's company, determine which benefit is more advantageous, and issue her a certificate for the benefit she will avail from her husband's company.

 I hope it's clear now.